TL;DR

 | Max messages | Hard cap on message count | 200 |

-| Cooldown (seconds) | Per-channel cooldown | 300 |
+| Cooldown (seconds) | Per-user cooldown per server | 300 |

 | System prompt | Custom AI instructions | Built-in summary prompt |